GitHubDragonFly/GitHubDragonFly.github.io/README.md

     - Showing / hiding selectable categories
     - Showing exploded view of the model:
       - Bounding boxes will be re-computed for raycasting, which could be a slow process, so be patient when exploding complex models
-      - Desktop IFC Viewer can have edges, when applied with button `E`, which are static in nature and normally do not follow the explosion:
+      - Desktop IFC Viewer can have edges, when applied with button `E`, which will follow the explosion:
-        - If you enable re-computing edges just keep in mind that this could be a slow process
-        - If running this desktop viewer on mobile devices then these options, including edges, will not be available
+        - Edges are not available for any IFC viewer on mobile devices

 - Special notes about `USD Viewer`:
   - As of three.js `v0.184.0` it supports USD, USDA, USDC and USDZ